CallmeNavin/P6_Retail-Site-Selection-Analytics/README.md

 - Medium: Keep.
 - Long: Upgrade by 1 Priority level.

-_**About Me**_
+_**F. About Me**_

-Hi, I'm Navin – an aspiring Data Analyst passionate about turning raw data into actionable business insights.
+Hi, I'm Navin (Bao Vy) – an aspiring Data Analyst passionate about turning raw data into actionable business insights.
-Follow me at:
+For more details, please reach out at:

 🌐 LinkedIn: https://www.linkedin.com/in/navin826/